Women-In-Technology-ACC/GrabAByte/07 - .gitignore and File Management/7-gitignoreFileManagement.md

 ---

 ## Next Up!
-Next time we will be covering Intermediate Collaborations with
+Next time we will be covering Intermediate Collaborations with Issues, Labels, Milestones, and Projects!
+See you then!